Twilight 2024 is sold out but jump on the waitlist via Ultrasignup. We cleared a waitlist of over 120+ people in 2023!

 - Are dogs welcome?
-Yes!
-Twilight becomes quite the dog party.
+Yes, this won’t change!
 Dogs must like people and other dogs.
 If Fido likes to chase horses and deer, this is not the event for Fido.
 If dogs are running on course, they must be kept on leash the first loop and can be off leash once runners spread out (but please make sure they will stay with you and not run away).